For those who would like to revisit the talks that Tendo gave during the Rohatsu sesshin, they have now be posted for download.

-• Full-time participation is required.
-OSesshin concludes the evening of Wednesday, May 22nd.
+- OSesshin concludes the evening of Wednesday, February 11th.

 IMPORTANT INFORMATION REGARDING THIS OSESSHIN

-• We hope that we will be able to conduct our May 2024 OSesshin but recognize that our plans, as well as the dates, may need to change suddenly and without notice.
+- We hope that we will be able to conduct this OSesshin, but please be aware that our plans, as well as the dates, may need to change suddenly and without notice.
 If you are purchasing airline tickets please be prepared to cancel your reservations.

-• There may be a wait list for this OSesshin.
+- There may be a wait list.
 Those on the wait list will be contacted immediately as spaces become available.

 Apply here: OSesshin Application